-Personal Injury Attorneys at Fetterman & Associates, PA serving victims of pedestrian accidents in West Palm Beach, Port St. Lucie & throughout South Florida
+Personal Injury Attorneys at Fetterman & Associates, PA serve victims of pedestrian accidents throughout South Florida from our offices in West Palm Beach and Port St Lucie.

-Fetterman & Associates, PA offering legal services to those in Port St. Lucie, West Palm Beach, and the surrounding area, represent South Florida pedestrians who have been injured by motorists.
+Fetterman & Associates PA represents South Florida pedestrians who have been injured by motorists.

 According to statistics compiled by the Florida DMV, each year in the state there are approximately 8,000 pedestrian accidents that involve motor vehicles and over 500 deaths resulting from those accidents.

 Ironically, pedestrians are most often injured in a place that is specifically designated to ensure their safety: crosswalks.
 When a pedestrian enters a crosswalk, they have the right of way.

 However, that right of way does not guarantee safe passage, and pedestrian accidents most often occur in these areas when drivers are engaging in negligent behavior.

 Drivers who are distracted or inattentive, texting while driving, driving aggressively and trying to beat a red light, intoxicated, or in some other manner negligent, are responsible for the injuries that they inflict on pedestrians.

 When it comes to the force of a motor vehicle that is moving down the road and the mass of a pedestrian body, the winner when these two meet in a crosswalk will always be the motor vehicle.

 The results of such a collision can completely change a person’s life, as a pedestrian may be permanently disabled or even suffer death in such accidents.